1TeaL/DekuRor2/README.md

     	- Added 3 supers- costs 50 plus ultra.
             - Power mode- 1,000,000% Detroit Delaware Smash- pulling enemies in with Delaware Smash and then freezing them with a Detroit smash for massive damage.
             - Shoot Style mode- Final Smash- Dash forward, pulling enemies in and then igniting them with a Final Smash for massive damage.
             - Quirk mode- Fa Jin- Activate Fa Jin, enabling the use of 100% moves without any health costs as well as boosting damage.
+        - New Skills
+            - Added Gear Shift!
+The 2nd user's quirk, enabling the changing of velocity, bending the laws of physics.
+            - Activating Gear shift activates a buff that multiplies the knockback of attacks.
+            - Activating Gear shift 45% activates a buff that makes attacks pierce enemies and slows them.
+            - Activating Gear shift activates a buff that, ba.
     - *REMOVED*
     	- *NEW*
+    - *CHANGED*
+        - CHANGED

 - Next update(s)
     -  Balance changes